Skip to content

 Delete Log Table and Triggers

-When a Table CDC extraction is no longer in use or if you need to change the structure of the source table, simply deleting the extraction is not enough.
+When a Table CDC extraction is no longer in use, simply deleting the extraction is not enough.
 To delete the log table and all associated triggers from your SAP system, open the Table CDC extraction and click [Delete CDC resources].

 To delete the SAP resources of multiple extractions or extractions that are already deleted, see Active CDC Watches.